 I don’t get it.
 I cannot fathom how it could happen: How he could have died of something that was easily prevented and easily treated and how he could be gone.

 And yet I can fathom it.
-I’ve lectured about how the stigma of AIDS makes the HIV test terrifying,4 how the cognitive dissonance of an HIV diagnosis (from a doctor or from your own conclusions) can be resolved in unhealthy ways like denial, and I’ve written about how anxiety and depression increase the risk of infection and make treatment more difficult, if it’s even started.
+I’ve lectured about how the stigma of AIDS makes the HIV test terrifying,[4.
+All one needs to do is read the comments on any of the articles about Michael’s death to see how the stigma of HIV and AIDS travels through our culture.
+Even if you fully and completely own your diagnosis, you face so much stress, anger, pity, fear, revulsion, and confusion.
+It makes sense that people are afraid.] how the cognitive dissonance of an HIV diagnosis (from a doctor or from your own conclusions) can be resolved in unhealthy ways like denial, and I’ve written about how anxiety and depression increase the risk of infection and make treatment more difficult, if it’s even started.
 I can fathom how Michael could not get tested for years, how he could ignore that his body was ringing the alarms, how he could dissemble when asked about all of this by his terrified and maybe angry friends and family.
 He could be depressive and secretive, compartmentalized and, honestly, weird.
 I can fathom it happening.

 It never crossed my mind that Michael could ever not be there.
 I assumed he’d always be in New York or Williamstown or Hong Kong or London or anywhere, somewhere collaborating on a new musical or visiting an old friend for a wedding or a needed rest on the beach.
 Maybe he’d pop up in LA and we’d get martinis.
 As I was flying to New York for his memorial, I involuntarily imagined having dinner with him, assumed I’d be staying at his apartment in Fort Greene.
 We hadn’t actually spoken in 18 months, though we’d exchanged texts, the last one on April 1.
 While at Burning Man, I was thinking that I needed to make time to see him.
 I had been overwhelmed by my first year at UCI, and before that I’d been depressed and isolated and hadn’t reached out to anyone.
 He hadn’t made time for me, either, but I knew he was busy, that the current political and cultural and social situation was despairing, as it is for me and the rest of our friends.
 But something else was going on, and we’ll never know what it is.
 There won’t be a Rosebud at the end of this or anyone else’s essay.